AugSync/Notas_recolectadas/english/estrategias-para-aprender-online.md

 **Could you tell me how you learned to speak like that?** - ¿Puedes decirme cómo aprendiste a hablar así?

-**Thak you for this opportunity?** - Gracias por esta oportunidad
+**Thaks you for this opportunity?** - Gracias por esta oportunidad

 **What do you recommend for me to improve my english?** - ¿Qué me recomiendas para mejorar mi inglés?

 **When will the next meetup be?** - ¿Cuándo será el próximo meetup?

-**Iwould like to prepose a theme for the next meetup** - Me gustaría proponer un tema para el próximo meetup
+**I would like to propose a theme for the next meetup** - Me gustaría proponer un tema para el próximo meetup

 \*\*\*\*